killercup/trpl-ebook/book/hello-cargo.md

 ```

 This hasn’t bought us a whole lot over our simple use of `rustc`, but think
-about the future: when our project gets more complex, we would need to do more
+about the future: when our project gets more complex, we need to do more
 things to get all of the parts to properly compile.
 With Cargo, as our project
-grows, we can just `cargo build`, and it’ll work the right way.
+grows, we can just run `cargo build`, and it’ll work the right way.

 When your project is finally ready for release, you can use
 `cargo build --release` to compile your project with optimizations.